Edwin-Chan/EE451FinalProject/README.md

 - Finish implementing the lzw_parallel_decode.
 - Create test cases.
 - *Optional* improve the code to accomodate for non-ascii inputs, such as images.
 This can either be done by reading a file in binary or use specific libraries.
 If we have enough text samples, this can be optional.
+- *Optional* Come up with a new algorithm that parallelizes LZW compression.
+Due to the time constraint we have here, this has become an optional goal.

 ## File Structure
 - lzw_serial_encode: Performs serial LZW compression on a file.
 Usage: ./lzw_serial_encode input_filename output_filename